cyclopticnerve/PyPlate/README.md

 foo@bar:~/Documents/Projects/Python/PyPlate$ ./pymaker.py
 ```

-Enter the required information, and PyMaker will create the required files and
+Enter the required information, and pymaker.py will create the required files
-folders in a subdirectory of "~/Documents/Projects/Python/" based on your
+and folders in a subdirectory of "~/Documents/Projects/Python/" based on your
 entries.

 ## Notes